marcioAlmada/redsql/README.md

 $project_query = R::redsql('project');
 ```

-New conditions can be queued later:
+New conditions can be queued lazily:

 ```php
 $project_query->created_at('>', '2014-04-03 00:00:00');